Linux-RISC/IRIX-diskless-workstation/README.md

    RBPi[(RBPi:/home/irix/i/diskless)]--bootp and NFS-->Indy([Indy]);
 ```

 C2.
-(RBPi only) The directory /home/irix/i/sda1 is shared via NFS.
+(RBPi only) bootp+NAS+USB drive.
+The directory /home/irix/i/sda1 is shared via NFS.
 You can choose between local shared tree generation (complex but faster) and shared tree generation over network (easier but slower).<br>

 The path can change depending on your usb device and mount point, if you use Reanimator's menus, the path is /home/iris/i/sda1.
 The directory diskless must be created on the <b>mounted</b> USB drive:<br>